Customer to customer: Internet auctions

 Despite the success of eBay, numerous other online auction sites have either shut down or consolidated with other similar sites.
-Creating an innovative and efficient business model is vital towards success.
+Creating an innovative and efficient business model is vital to success.
 Online auctions can be categorized into five main models: C2C, B2C, B2B, B2G, and G2P.
-C2C refers to customer to customer, B2C signifies business to customer, B2B refers to business to business, B2G signifies business to government, and G2P refers to government to public.
+C2C refers to customer-to-customer, B2C signifies business-to-customer, B2B refers to business-to-business, B2G signifies business-to-government, and G2P refers to government-to-public.
 In recent years, online auctions have even appealed to major businesses.
 For instance, Sears has reported selling items at higher prices on these auctions when compared to discounting them in stores.

 The success of an online auction site largely depends on six variables: interactivity, product offering, level of trust, rate of growth and adoption, networking, level of commitment, and payment options.
 Interactions among users are crucial and thus, websites must be accessible and easily navigable.
 E-mails, community boards, and feedback all aid in increasing the interactivity.
-With the growing need for convenience, the variety of products offered can greatly attribute to the client basis.
+With the growing need for convenience, the variety of products offered can greatly contribute to the client base.
 Especially with the growing number of online frauds, trust is essential in auction sites.
-Users must be guaranteed that their personal information will remain secured and that they will receive their purchased product in a perfect condition and in a timely manner.
+Users must be guaranteed that their personal information will remain secure and that they will receive their purchased product in perfect condition and in a timely manner.
 With the fast-paced advancements in technology, auction sites must respond to these changes by staying updated.
 Moreover, sites also need to constantly search for business opportunities in order to expand their market.
 A large network of users is also crucial.
 Having an array of different sellers, buyers, suppliers, and delivery agents will increase the number of users, which would also raise the level of interactivity.
 In addition, forming alliances with different partners will also aid in the site's success.
 The level of commitment in buyers and sellers also plays a role in the auction's success.
-Similar to the level of trust, buyers must be ensured that they receive their purchased item, and sellers must actually receive payment.
+Similar to the level of trust, buyers must be assured that they receive their purchased item, and sellers must actually receive payment.
 Although most prefer speedy online transactions, it is beneficial to offer different payment options that will accommodate different buyers.